phanumat/Documentation/smartapp-web-services-developers-guide/overview.rst

 Initiate connection from external system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to initiate the connection with the SmartThings cloud from the external web application.
+The first step is to initiate the connection with the PEA HiVE cloud from the external web application.
 This is different for each web application, but is just a URL.

 Authentication and authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The typical OAuth journey is the OAuth2 authorization code flow, initiated from the website of the external system, whereby the user is redirected to the SmartThings website.
+The typical OAuth journey is the OAuth2 authorization code flow, initiated from the website of the external system, whereby the user is redirected to the PEA HiVE website.
-This is where they enter their SmartThings credentials, as shown below:
+This is where they enter their PEA HiVE credentials, as shown below:

 .. figure:: ../img/smartapps/web-services/oauth-login.png

-Once authenticated with SmartThings, they will be prompted to specifically authorize access by the application.
+Once authenticated with PEA HiVE, they will be prompted to specifically authorize access by the application.

 Application configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^